 Using a process facilitated by the Office of Assessment and Accreditation in Google suite, each division/administrative unit area will create a report describing findings from the outcome assessed and actions taken for improvement.
 Reports will be submitted using the following workflow:

-- A designated member of the unit will submit an assessment report to the division/unit head (or designee).
-Due June 30, 2022.
+- The unit head submits an assessment report to the division head (or designee).

-- The division/unit head will review the assessment report(s) from their unit(s) and approve or return for edits (if needed).
-Due July 30, 2022.
+- The division head reviews the assessment report(s) from their unit(s) and approves or returns for edits (if needed).

-- The division/unit head (or designee) drafts a division-level summary report, responding to four questions about the assessment process and how assessment findings are used for improvement.
-Due October 15, 2022.
+- The division head (or designee) drafts a division-level summary report, responding to questions about the assessment process and how assessment findings are used for improvement.